Herkimer in the 2010's

 Chairman of the Board of Trustees Donald Snyder is honored with the dedication of the Donald J. Snyder Corridor (also known as “Don’s Way) connecting the Library to Johnson Hall.
 The naming of this corridor recognizes Mr. Snyder for his love of the College and his many years of committed service.

 In an effort to streamline enrollment services for incoming and continuing students, a new consolidated student service center is established in the College Center.
-The initiative involves locating the Admissions, Financial Aid, Registrar’s and Bursar’s offices together, as well as the Advisement and Counseling offices together.
+The initiative involves locating the Admissions, Financial Aid, Registrar’s and Student Account's offices together, as well as the Advisement and Counseling offices together.